Saeris/guide-to-japanese/src/content/learn/grammar/essentials/desire-and-suggestions.md

 To conjugate verbs into the volitional form for casual speech, there are two different rules for ru-verbs and u-verbs.
 For ru-verbs, you simply remove the ""る"" and add ""よう"".
 For u-verbs, you replace the _/u/_ vowel sound with the _/o/_ vowel sound and add ""う"".

-> [!Note] Conjugations rules for the casual volitional form
+> [!Note] Conjugation rules for the casual volitional form
 >
 > **For ru-verbs:** Remove the ""る"" and add ""よう""
 >